 There are several different floor insulation materials and products which can be used to insulate, these include;

-Polyester insulation is another popular underfloor insulation product, as it is completely itch-free, safe to handle and non-toxic.
-Many homeowners opt for polyester insulation as it is asthma friendly and low allergen.
+Polyester insulation is another popular underfloor insulation product, as it is completely itch-free, safe to handle, and non-toxic.
+Many homeowners opt for polyester insulation as it is asthma-friendly and has low in allergen.
 Greenstuf Polyester Underfloor insulation is available in roll form for easy and smooth installation.

-Rigid insulation boards can be used for both residential and commercial applications and are designed to achieve high R-values with a narrow thickness.
-Kingspan, Kooltherm and Expol underfloor products are examples of insulation boards that can be installed between the joists under your home.
+Rigid insulation boards can be used for residential and commercial applications and are designed to achieve high R-values with a thin thickness.
+Kingspan, Kooltherm, and Expol underfloor products are examples of insulation boards that can be installed between the joists under your home.
 These boards are ideal for retrofitting, as they can be cut to fit any area.
 Foilboard insulation is a product that combines rigid boards with reflective foil for superior thermal insulation results.

 - Increases your home’s thermal efficiency

 - Reduces heat loss through the floor